-Saanich recognizes environmental champions in 18th annual Saanich Environmental Awards
+Saanich recognizes environmental champions in 19th annual Environmental Awards

 Saanich, BC – Last night, Councillor Leif Wergeland, Chair of the Saanich Environment and Natural Areas Advisory Committee, presented Saanich Environmental Awards to several well-deserving members of the community.

-“Saanich appreciates the community's assistance in submitting nominations for the 18th year of the Saanich Environmental Awards,” said Councillor Wergeland.
-“This is a great opportunity to recognize valuable projects and the outstanding stewards who work hard to protect the environment.”
+“Saanich appreciates the community's assistance in submitting nominations for the 19th year of the Saanich Environmental Awards,” said Councillor Wergeland.
+“These awards are a great opportunity to recognize the many deserving individuals and organizations that play a vital role in protecting the natural environment throughout the District.
+Protecting our natural environment is essential to maintaining the balance, wellbeing and livability of Saanich’s many diverse communities and neighbourhoods.”

 Awards were presented in the following categories: